 For people leaders

 Trueings for teams is a confidential, AI-led 360 you fund as a benefit.
-The employee owns the round, chooses who to ask, and keeps the report — you never see the content.
-Modern firms invest in associate development the way wellness platforms invest in mental health: by funding the benefit and trusting the outcome.
+The employee owns the round, chooses who to ask, and keeps the report.
+You never see the content.
+The best firms invest in their people’s development the way they invest in well-being: by funding the benefit and trusting people to use it.

 For the firm